Accountability and Testing of Students in Various Situations:

 A: The standard timed PreACT Secure is a 155-minute test.
 See PreACT Secure Standard Subject Test Times.

-A. Accommodations for the PreACT Secure will be entered directly into the PearsonAccessnext Portal and do not require prior ACT approval.
+A. Accommodations for the PreACT Secure will be entered directly into the ACT Now and do not require prior ACT approval.

-A. Although not recommended, ACT does not prohibit testing grades 9 and 10 in the same testing room.
-If testing together, grades 9 and 10 must be separated into different testing sessions.
+A. ACT does not prohibit testing grades 9 and 10 in the same testing room.

 WISEdata and WISEdash